 Starting in fall of 2012, I housed my syllabi and corresponding classroom activities here.
 In fall of 2013, my first year writing courses worked as a kind of critical inquiry into Rhetoric, Justice & Public Writing in the 21st Century, issues that I think young people can and must lead the way on.
-Starting in spring of 2013, my teaching on this website involved undergraduate courses on African American Women’s Rhetoric.
-Graduate courses related to African American Literacies and Education: The 20th and 21st Centuries also inspired my teaching.
-Since those opening years, I have focused on courses related to gender studies, digital humanities, Black language, and Black feminisms.
-Since my classes incorporate more and more online databases, videos, music, and digital archives, I have multiple digital platforms that collect, store, and organize— all of which link back here… as HOME.
+Starting in spring of 2013, my teaching on this website involved undergraduate courses on Black Women’s Rhetoric.
+Graduate courses related to Black Education also inspired my teaching.
+Since those opening years, I have focused on courses related to gender studies, digital humanities, Black language, Black Rhetoric, and Black feminisms.
+Since my classes incorporate online databases, videos, music, and digital archives, I have multiple digital platforms that collect, store, and organize— all of which link back here… as HOME.

 Instead of doing these kinds of classes privately, my digital spaces give me a chance to translate my classroom pedagogy to a public pedagogy.
 I remain excited about the kinds of changes this has and will continue to bring to my thinking, the experiences that I will have with students, and the real, lived connections that I make to research and scholarship.
 Insomuch as the materials and dialogues on this site can help other critical educators imagine classroom spaces that move towards radical, liberatory pedagogies, I am opening the texts of my classrooms to any who might be interested in witnessing them.
 I offer my own research and scholarship here as a glimpse into the talk that I am trying to walk each day.